 Most sellers are really only trying to get what their property is worth, and most buyers are only willing to pay what its real value is.
 Many people in such a transaction are motivated by money.
 The person representing the seller wants to get a sale as they get a percentage of the sale.
 So where does that leave the buyer?

-Traditionally it has been a builder or architect who was relied upon to walk through a property and see if it was what the prospective buyer wanted.
+Traditionally it has been a builder or architect who was relied upon to walk through a property and see if it was what the prospective buyer was expecting.
 But times have changed.

-In the Australian Capital Territory it was legislated to make it compulsory to have all houses that were being sold to have a building inspection.
-That inspection is to find out if the property is really what is being claimed.
+In the Australian Capital Territory it was legislated to make it compulsory to have all houses that were being sold to have a building inspection done by the seller.
+That inspection was to find out if the property is really what is being claimed.

 How The Inspection Occurs

 Timber is also checked for sagging, and it also changes as it loses moisture.
-It will also bend under pressure.
-You will often see a roof sagging.
+It will also deflect (bend) under pressure.
+You will sometimes see a roof sagging.
 The inspector cannot predict what the roof will do but he can report what he sees with no other evaluation, other than it may or may not need a more informed opinion.